tokyramarozaka/flat_hunt_backend/README.md

 npx json-server -p 4000 api.json
 ```

 This will cause the backend server to be active.
+And... you know what is left to do.

 ## What endponts are available